rf/spade/README.md

 Check if a view is visible on screen.

+### type (view, string)

+Attempt to type the specified string into the specified view.

 ## Usage

 You can extract the module zip files into your project directory and edit